Measurement

 • Erlenmeyer flask.
 Glass instrument used in the chemical laboratory to measure the volume of a substance.

-You may be interested: Notion
+You may be interested: Flexibility

 Measurement in statistics